maxwolf621/Notes/JavaNote/javanotes/java8.md

 ### Accessing fields and static variables

 In contrast to local variables, we have both read and write access to instance fields and static variables from within lambda expressions.

-This behaviour is well known from anonymous objects.
+This behavior is well known from anonymous objects.
 ```java
 class Lambda4 {
     static int outerStaticNum;